-39 Users must be able to compare the financial statements of an entity through time in order to identify trends in its financial position and performance.
-Users must also be able to compare the financial statements of different entities in order to evaluate their relative financial position, performance and cash flows.
-Hence, the measurement and display of the financial effect of like transactions and other events must be carried out in a consistent way throughout an entity and over time for that entity and in a consistent way for different entities.
+39. Users must be able to compare the financial statements of an enterprise through time in order to identify trends in its financial position, performance and cash flows.
+Users must also be able to compare the financial statements of different enterprises in order to evaluate their relative financial position, performance and cash flows.
+Hence, the measurement and display of the financial effects of like transactions and other events must be carried out in a consistent way throughout an enterprise and over time for that enterprise and in a consistent way for different enterprises.

-40 An important implication of the qualitative characteristic of comparability is that users be informed of the accounting policies employed in the preparation of the financial statements, any changes in those policies and the effects of such changes.
-Users need to be able to identify differences between the accounting policies for like transactions and other events used by the same entity from period to period and by different entities.
-Compliance with Indian Accounting Standards, including the disclosure of the accounting policies used by the entity, helps to achieve comparability.
+40. An important implication of the qualitative characteristic of comparability is that users be informed of the accounting policies employed in the preparation of the financial statements, any changes in those policies and the effects of such changes.
+Users need to be able to identify differences between the accounting policies for like transactions and other events used by the same enterprise from period to period and by different enterprises.
+Compliance with Accounting Standards, including the disclosure of the accounting policies used by the enterprise, helps to achieve comparability.

-41 The need for comparability should not be confused with mere uniformity and should not be allowed to become an impediment to the introduction of improved accounting standards.
-It is not appropriate for an entity to continue accounting in the same manner for a transaction or other event if the policy adopted is not in keeping with the qualitative characteristics of relevance and reliability.
-It is also inappropriate for an entity to leave its accounting policies unchanged when more relevant and reliable alternatives exist.
+41. The need for comparability should not be confused with mere uniformity and should not be allowed to become an impediment to the introduction of improved accounting standards.
+It is not appropriate for an enterprise to continue accounting in the same manner for a transaction or other event if the policy adopted is not in keeping with the qualitative characteristics of relevance and reliability.
+It is also inappropriate for an enterprise to leave its accounting policies unchanged when more relevant and reliable alternatives exist.

-42 Because users wish to compare the financial position, performance and cash flows of an entity over time, it is important that the financial statements show corresponding information for the preceding periods.
+42. Users wish to compare the financial position, performance and cash flows of an enterprise over time.
+Hence, it is important that the financial statements show corresponding information for the preceding period(s).

-Constraints on relevant and reliable information
+Constraints on Relevant and Reliable Information